-Towels in Port: When visiting ports, other than Castaway Cay, you may want to bring towel from your stateroom, or the pool deck, onshore with you.
+Towels in Port: When visiting ports, you may want to bring towels from Disney Cruise Line with you.
 Some beaches & excursions charge for the use of their towels.
 Most of the time Disney will have clean towels on racks just before you exit the ship.
 Be sure to return your towels to the ship when you get back onboard; you can put them right in the dirty towel rack when you reboard.

 Lanyard: If this is your first Disney Cruise, you may want to pack your own lanyard to carry your room key card in.
 Make sure that your lanyard has a little pouch to put your card in.
 If you are a Castaway Club member, you will likely be given lanyards when you check-in to board.

 High Tech Lights: If cruising on the Disney Dream or the Disney Fantasy, you may want to consider having an extra plastic card with you (like a Disney gift card), a credit card, an ID card etc… The lights in your stateroom only run when you insert a card (your room key) into the light slot.
 In order to keep the lights on at night or any other time, you will need a card to put in the slot.
 Sometimes it can be inconvenient to continually remove your key card from your lanyard pouch to insert it into the slot.